Home » Health & Fitness » How to Start Running When Overweight

 Frequently Asked Questions

-How often should I run as a beginner?
+How often should I run as an out-of-shape beginner?

-Is it normal to feel pain when starting to run?
+Is it normal to feel pain or be out of breath when starting?

-Can I run if I have joint problems?
+Can I run with bad knees or joint problems?

 What should I eat before and after running?

-• Explore our expert advice on what to pack in a carry-on bag.
+• Travel Smart: Explore our expert advice on what to pack in a carry-on bag.
 From clothing to toiletries, we’ve got you covered for any type of trip.

 Leave a Reply